|

 • An XL Dunkin’ coffee has 330 milligrams caffeine

-Dunkin’ coffee is brewed with 100% Arabica Coffee.
+Dunkin’ coffee is brewed with water and 100% Arabica Coffee.

 Filtered Water, Coconut Cream, Vitamin and Mineral Blend (calcium carbonate, vitamin E acetate, vitamin A palmitate, vitamin D2, vitamin B12), Dipotassium Phosphate, Sea Salt, Sunflower Lecithin, Locust Bean Gum, Gellan Gum, Ascorbic Acid (protects freshness), and Natural Flavor.